SocialGouv/matomoboard-actions/README.md

 ## Setup

-- Click "Use this template" to create your own GitHub repo
+- Click "Use this template" from the [template repo](https://github.com/socialgouv/matomoboard) to create your own GitHub repo

-- In yout Github Repo settings:
+- In your Github Repo settings:

   - Enable "Pages" on the `gh-branch`
   - Add `MATOMO_URL` and `MATOMO_TOKEN` in the `secrets` section